Michael Brown (Australian politician)

 Michael Edison Brown is an Australian politician.
 He has been a Labor member of the South Australian House of Assembly since the 2018 state election.
 He represented Playford from 2018 to 2022 after which he transferred to Florey at the 2022 state election.
+He has served as the Minister for Police, Minister for Correctional Services and Minister for Consumer and Business Affairs in the second Malinauskas ministry since March 2026.

 Early life

 Brown was born in the mid-1970s at Modbury Hospital in Adelaide’s North Eastern suburbs and soon after was placed into state care.
 He has never known his biological parents and was adopted by Dennis and Lois Brown, an Adelaide couple.

 Brown attended Marion High School between 1998 and 1992, finishing his final year at Hamilton Secondary College in 1993.

 Early career

 At the age of 15, while attending school, Brown started working at a local restaurant Sizzler.
 After leaving school in 1993, he worked as an Administrative Officer with the Australian Government until he gained a position as a computer programmer at Adelaide-based Neller Software in 1996.
 Between 1998 and 2002, he worked as an Electorate Officer to an Australian Labor politician before beginning a position in 2002 as a Ministerial Adviser to the then-Treasurer of South Australia, Kevin Foley.

 In 2005, Brown was elected to the position of State Secretary of the South Australian Labor Party, a position he was successively re-elected to until 2011, when he began work as the Chief Executive of Griffins Lawyers.

 In 2013, Brown returned to work for the South Australian Labor Government as a Ministerial Adviser to the then-Minister for Finance, Michael O’Brien, and in 2016, he was appointed as the Chief of Staff to the then-Minister for Social Inclusion, Chloe Fox, a position he remained in until being elected to the South Australian Parliament in 2018.